 With the lurid stories of Haarmann’s sexual violence and Grans’ sickening cruelty, a wave of homophobia swept through the country.
 As the hearts of most Germans hardened towards the plight of gay men, the path was cleared for the later campaign of murder against homosexuals carried out by the Nazis.

 Hans Grans, however, survived to a ripe old age, dying in Hanover in 1975.
-Decades later, in 2015, the medical school in Göttingen tired of storing Haarmann’s preserved head and cremated it, thus doing away with the last traces of the “Butcher of Hanover.”
+Decades later, in 2015, the medical school in Göttingen tired of storing Fritz Haarmann’s preserved head and cremated it, thus doing away with the last traces of the “Butcher of Hanover.”

-After reading about the heinous crimes of Fritz Haarmann, find out more about 11 of the most prolific serial killers you’ve never heard of.
+After reading about the heinous crimes of Fritz Haarmann, find out more about the most prolific serial killers you’ve never heard of.
 Then, read about the life of John Douglas, the man who helped police the world over to understand the minds of serial killers.